 OBC Programs: 9:30am, 10:30am, 11:30am, 1:30pm or 3:30pm (30 minutes long)

 Take a personal, behind the scenes tour with a bat expert at the Bat Zone and experience fruit bats in flight, owls, flying squirrels, owls, a two-toed sloth and the largest bats in the world!
 You can even meet a colony of Vampire bats!
 Learn about these unique nighttime animals as you explore this nocturnal animal sanctuary.

 Can you fly with your hands?
 Bats can!
 Meet live bats from around the world and observe the many similarities and differences between these flying mammals.
 This program will engage early learners in a positive, first experience with bats.

 Bats of the World

 Discover the fascinating features and adaptations of Michigan’s native nocturnal animals.
-In this program we will talk about what adaptations are, how they are formed and why animals develop these amazing tools for survival.
-This program includes an owl, bats and a flying squirrel.
+In this program, we will talk about what adaptations are, how they are formed and why animals develop these amazing tools for survival.
+This program may include an owl, bats and a flying squirrel.

 Explore the amazing variety of wildlife on planet Earth.
 Discover the interconnectedness between plants and animals.
-Topics include the balance of natural ecosystems, how humans are impacting biodiversity (habitat destruction, invasive species, climate change), and simple actions that can be taken to protect wildlife from extinction.
-Live animals include a bearded dragon, sugar glider and a large fruit bat.
+Topics include the balance of natural ecosystems, how humans impact biodiversity and simple actions that can be taken to protect wildlife from extinction.
+Live animals may include a bearded dragon, sugar glider and a large fruit bat.